Here’s a concept that’s been coming up pretty often lately, so I wanted to make sure I got it up on the blog.

 But, in my experience, when the PT really knows what they’re doing, you can tell.
 Immediately.

-But when Paula did it, I knew that it worked.
+But when Paula did went to correct my alignment, I knew that it worked.
 From the moment I sat up, I instantly felt better.
 Not only did I have less pain, but that sensation that one side was “locked” was gone.
 My legs felt like they were the same length again (when the pelvis gets rotated out of alignment, it can make one leg “feel” shorter than the other).

-It’s not that things were perfect– my body didn’t actually “hold on” to the adjustment, or stay in alignment, for more than a few hours.
-(The way around this in the long term is to strengthen your muscles, so they can hold things in place).
+It’s not that things were perfect– in the beginning, my body didn’t actually “hold on” to the adjustment, or stay in alignment, for more than a few hours.
+(This is why it’s so important to work on long-term strengthening!).

-But the point is, I knew that it worked.
+But the point is, I knew that the adjustment worked.
 It didn’t cure all my problems in one appointment, but there was a clear difference before and after.

 Some of you have contacted me saying you’ve seen a certain physical therapist, or an osteopath, or someone who performs hands-on adjustments for months, with no improvement.